-1. Bryan University, as one of the top 25 Southern Regional Colleges, as ranked by the U.S. News and World Report, this school offers one of the most notable and flexible online graduate certificate programs in E-Discovery.
+1. Bryan University – As one of the top 25 Southern Regional Colleges, as ranked by the U.S. News and World Report, this school offers one of the most notable and flexible online graduate certificate programs in E-Discovery.
 The classes are live, interactive and cutting edge and enable students to participate in online collaborative learning with other students, view multimedia presentations and engage in ongoing discussions with instructors and students.

-For a more hands on experience the University has a state of the art E-Discovery lab, for software simulations and applications (ELSSA).
+For a more hands-on experience, the University has a state of the art E-Discovery lab, for software simulations and applications (ELSSA).
 Students get to work on and solve real-world cases with instructors and other classmates.
 Students also benefit from a staff of talented attorneys and litigators, including Joel Wuesthoff, who has presented before the New York Supreme Court on E-Discovery best practices a number of times.
 The university also offers refresher courses to its graduates at no cost along with a lifetime job placement assistance and accessible alumni network after graduation.

-3. Chestnut Hill College is a small, private school with an incredibly teacher to student ratio that recently was named the top school for lowest student debt post-graduation by the Institute of College Access and Success.
+3. Chestnut Hill College – CHC is a small, private school with a very good teacher to student ratio that recently was named the top school for lowest student debt post-graduation by the Institute of College Access and Success.
 This school offers an eight-week Professional Certificate in Computer Forensics and E-Discovery, which touts evening courses designed for working professionals in mind.
 Faculty members are highly qualified and trained experts in the field of surveillance, who have worked with the FBI and Homeland Security Departments.
 The program helps students understand the field of forensics, cyber crime and cyber security, and teaches students how evidence is collected and stored and how to search a computer’s memory for hidden and deleted files.
 Although the acceptance rate into the school is around 60%, according to the U.S. News and World Report, once admitted, this certificate is one of the most accessible and least time-intensive.

 The program partners with Dover Air Force Base, regional law enforcement agencies and others to help students explore in greater depth skills such as analyzing crime scenes, conducting cause-of-death investigations and writing up reports and findings.
 Students should be prepared to pursue an advanced degree in biology or another field or to enter medical school upon completion.

-7. Armstrong Atlantic State University, this University offers a Graduate Certificate in Cybercrime, geared primarily towards law enforcement professionals, non-profit agencies and private industries.
+7. Armstrong Atlantic State University – AASU offers a Graduate Certificate in Cybercrime, geared primarily towards law enforcement professionals, non-profit agencies and private industries.
 One of the key elements that sets this program apart is the “state of the science” cyber security infrastructure that was designed by the in-house Cyber Security Research Institute (CSRI).
 This 18-hour course does not require an on-campus visit, which makes it one of the few 100% online cybercrime programs.
 Due to collaboration with local law enforcement offices, many post-graduate students from this program find easy employment in law enforcement and public safety agencies throughout Southeastern Georgia.